IP-CAM/Remitano-Payment-Gateway-for-Opencart-v.3.x/readme.txt

 == Installation ==
 1. Get your API key and secret from https://remitano.com (or a test key from remidemo.com account).
 Please refer to https://developers.remitano.com/docs/getting-started/getting-started/ for instruction on how to get the keys.

-2. Enable Remitano payment gateway in your Opencart Payment setting tab and update the order status.
+2. Enable Remitano Payment Gateway in your Opencart Payment setting tab and update the order status.

 = 1.0.0 =
 * First release.